-DISCLAIMER: The places mentioned on this page are based on legend, folklore and first-hand accounts by local Wichitans.
-Visit Wichita does not hold these reports as fact.
-You’ll have to visit each place and see for yourself.
+The places mentioned here are based on legend, folklore and first-hand accounts by local Wichitans.
+Visit Wichita does not hold these reports as fact, nor will Visit Wichita be held responsible for anything that may or may not happen if you visit each location.

 Old Cowtown Museum